8 Tips to Get Your Business Going, Even if You Don't Know Where to Start

 - What is the promise I am making to my customers/clients and to myself?

 - What are my objectives, strategies and action plans (steps) to achieve my goals?

 4. Know your target audience before you spend a penny.

 Before you spend money, find out if people will actually buy your products or services.
 This may be the most important thing you do.
 You can do this by validating your market.
 In other words, who, exactly, will buy your products or services other than your family or friends?
 (And don't say.
 "Everyone in America will want my product."
 Trust me -- they won't.)
 What is the size of your target market?
 Who are your customers?
 Is your product or service relevant to their everyday life?
 Why do they need it?

 There is industry research available that you can uncover for free.
 Read industry articles with data (Google the relevant industry associations) and read Census data to learn more.
 However, the most important way to get this information is to ask your target market/customers directly and then listen.

-Network locally, nationally & via social networks.
-Join networks like NAPW.com, your local chamber of commerce, or other relevant business groups.
+Network locally, nationally and via social networks.
+Join networks such as your local chamber of commerce or other relevant business groups.
 Here are some networking basics: